 Sausalito Wine Tasting Rooms

-There are three different wine tasting rooms to enjoy in Sausalito, all within three or four blocks of the Ferry pier.
+There are two different wine tasting rooms to enjoy in Sausalito, both within a few blocks of the Ferry pier.
 Each has its own style and personality, and each features a selection of different wines and snacks along with knowledgeable people to answer your questions.